harshdevcode/Blogs-Project/posts/automated-user-provisioning.md

 ### What is Automated Provisioning? {#what-is-automated-provisioning}

-“**Automated provisioning**”, or “**Automated User Provisioning**”, is the method of granting & managing access to apps, websites, data & systems within your organization, through an automated process.
+**Automated provisioning** or **Automated User Provisioning** is the method of granting & managing access to apps, websites, data & systems within your organization, through an automated process.

 But just as automated provisioning can deploy & activate services for users, it can also remove user access from systems, applications & data.
 This is called automated de-provisioning.
 It’s much more efficient than traditional processes of employees’ onboarding & offboarding as changes occur across an organization.